-kes everywhere occur on faults within bedrock, usually miles deep.
-Most bedrock beneath southw percontinent about 500-300 million years ago, raising the Appalachian Mountains
+Earthquakes everywhere occur on faults within bedrock, usually miles deep.
+Most bedrock beneath southwestern Virginia and adjacent West Virginia was assembled as continents collided to form a supercontinent about 500-300 million years ago, raising the Appalachian Mountains.

-At well-studied plate boundaries like the San Andreas fault system in California, often scientists can determine the name of the specific fault that is responsible for an earthquake In contrast, east of the Rocky Mountains this is rarely the case.
+At well-studied plate boundaries like the San Andreas fault system in California, often scientists can determine the name of the specific fault that is responsible for an earthquake.
+In contrast, east of the Rocky Mountains this is rarely the case.
 The Giles County seismic zone is far from the nearest plate boundaries, which are in the center of the Atlantic Ocean and in the Caribbean Sea.
 The seismic zone is laced with known faults but numerous smaller or deeply buried faults remain undetected.
 Even the known faults are poorly located at earthquake depths.
 Accordingly, few, if any, earthquakes in the seismic zone can be linked to named faults.
 It is difficult to determine if a known fault is still active and could slip and cause an earthquake.
-As in most other areas east of the Rockies, the best quide to earthquake hazards in the seismic zone is the earthquakes themselves
+As in most other areas east of the Rockies, the best guide to earthquake hazards in the seismic zone is the earthquakes themselves.

-Two small (2.1 and 2.5 Mag.) quakes two hours apart.
+Third small (2.5 Mag.) quake in three days.
 Not felt in West Virginia.